The-Marcy-Lab-School/3-0-3-lab_diagnostic-choose-your-pokemon/README.md

 - store your data in a central place
 - Write functions that allow you to CRUD with that data

 The reason for this is simple: if you ever change the underlying storage logic, you only have to change it in one place: the function definitions.
-To the outside world `getPokemon` will always do what it did, but under the hood you could go from in-memory, to localStorage, to even using your own DB and API!
+To the outside world `getPokemon` will always do what it did, but under the hood you could go from in-memory closure, to localStorage, to even using your own DB and API!

 Anyway, here's what I recommend you do:
 - Store